 These symptoms last from days to a few weeks and then get better without treatment but this doesn’t mean that the virus has gone.

-People with chronic hepatitis C infection usually appear well for many years but may develop symptoms as their liver damage progresses.
+chronic hepatitis C infection usually appear well for many years but may develop symptoms as their liver damage progresses.

 Hepatitis C is spread when the blood of an infected person enters the bloodstream of an uninfected person.
 The amount of blood might be so small that it’s invisible to the eye.
 This can happen through: